Melides: History

-Human occupation of the area dates back to the Neolithic era.
-The Dolmen of Pedra Branca is a megalithic burial tomb from around 2500 BCE, while the Necrópole de Cistas das Casas Velhas is a Bronze Age necropolis.
-Both can be visited.
+Human occupation of the area dates from the Neolithic era.
+The Dolmen of Pedra Branca is a megalithic burial tomb from around 2500 BCE, while the Necrópole de Cistas das Casas Velhas is a Bronze Age necropolis; both can be visited.

-The village is believed to date back to the end of the 15th century, when a parish was created in the church of St. Marinha.
-It is believed to have been formed by the gradual concentration of houses from fishermen and farmers who lived in the vicinity.
+The village is thought to date from the end of the 15th century, when a parish was created in the church of St. Marinha.
+It is believed to have been formed by the gradual concentration of houses of fishermen and farmers who lived in the vicinity.

 The village possessed a small fishing port, but during the second half of the 16th century, silting closed off the lagoon's exit to the sea.
 Subsequently, the village's activity turned progressively towards agriculture and the production of pottery and cork products.

-On 23 January 1626, a Dutch ship named Schoonhoven owned by the Dutch East India Company sank off the coast of Melides.
-Ship remains that may have belonged to Schoonhoven have been found inside the Melides lagoon by divers and in February 2021 in the sand bank, following heavy rainfall.
+On 23 January 1626, the Schoonhoven owned by the Dutch East India Company sank off the coast of Melides.
+Ship remains that may be of the Schoonhoven were found by divers inside the Melides lagoon, and exposed in the sand bank following heavy rainfall in February 2021.

 In the 18th century, St. Peter's church in Melides was built in the location of an existing shrine to St. Peter.
 This replaced the church of Santa Marinha, which was located outside of the old village's center.

 In 1870, Melides became part of the municipality of Santiago do Cacém.
 In 1895, it returned to being part of the Grândola municipality.